nmaillard/Phoenix-Hive/README.md

 ```
 Table Properties
 ```
-phoenix.hbase.table.name : name of the table in phoenix (if not used will use the Hive tablename) phoenix.rowkeys = comma separated list of columns to be used in the row key [MANDATORY] phoenix.column.mapping = comma separated list of mappings from Hive columns to Hive columns saltbuckets = number of buckets to use for salting the table [ from 1-256] compression = if table should be compressed [null or gz]
+phoenix.hbase.table.name : name of the table in phoenix [default: name of hive table] phoenix.rowkeys = comma separated list of columns to be used in the row key [MANDATORY] phoenix.column.mapping = comma separated list of mappings from Hive columns to Hive columns [default: hive cols names] saltbuckets = number of buckets to use for salting the table [ from 1-256]
 ```
 #### Reading Example
 To read data from Phoenix through Hive interface works like any other Hive select query: